Skip to main content

 Many low-income women do not have easy access to adequate health care services, including cervical cancer screening with Pap tests and HPV tests.
 This means they may not get screened or treated for cervical pre-cancers.

-Risk factors that cannot be changed
+Risk factors for cervical cancer that cannot be changed

 Diethylstilbestrol (DES)

 DES is a hormonal drug that was given to some women between 1938 and 1971 to prevent miscarriage.
 Women whose mothers took DES (when pregnant with them) develop clear-cell adenocarcinoma of the vagina or cervix more often than would normally be expected.
 These types of cancer are extremely rare in women who haven’t been exposed to DES.
 There is about 1 case of vaginal or cervical clear-cell adenocarcinoma in every 1,000 women whose mothers took DES during pregnancy.
-This means that about 99.9% of "DES daughters" do not develop these cancers.
+This means about 99.9% of "DES daughters" do not develop these cancers.

 DES-related clear cell adenocarcinoma is more common in the vagina than the cervix.
-The risk appears to be greatest in women whose mothers took the drug during their first 16 weeks of pregnancy.
+The risk appears to be greatest in women whose mothers took the drug during their first 16 weeks (about 3 and a half months) of pregnancy.
 The average age of women diagnosed with DES-related clear-cell adenocarcinoma is 19 years.
 Since the use of DES during pregnancy was stopped by the FDA in 1971, even the youngest DES daughters are older than 40 − past the age of highest risk.
 Still, there is no age cut-off when these women are felt to be safe from DES-related cancer.
 Doctors do not know exactly how long these women will remain at risk.

 DES daughters may also be at increased risk of developing squamous cell cancers and pre-cancers of the cervix linked to HPV.